 - Applications should be received by July 15 to be considered for fall term admission.

-- Applications should be received by February 15th to be considered for fall term admission.
+- Applications should be received by February 15th to be considered for summer term admission.

 Student Affairs in Higher Education:

 - January 15 for consideration in Interview Day for graduate assistantships.

 - February 15 for consideration for all other types of merit-based financial aid.

 - July 15 for all other applicants.